AnvilM/tinyfetch/README.md

 - `packages`: Lists the number of installed packages.
 - `memory`: Displays memory usage.
 - `colors`: Shows a color palette for reference.
+- `command`: Executes a custom shell command via `sh -c` and displays its output.
+Requires the `script` field to specify the command.

 ### Example Configuration
-Below is an example `config.yml` that demonstrates the configuration of a title, container, and multiple modules:
+Below is an example `config.yml` that demonstrates the configuration of a title, container, and multiple modules, including the new `command` module:

 ```yaml
 title: